diegovalle/download-maps12/readme.md

 * MUN_INEGI: The inegi municipio codes
 * MUN_IFE: The original ife municipio codes that came with the file

-The codebook for the electoral shapefiles is in the FD_SECC_IFE.pdf file
+The codebook for the electoral shapefiles is in the FD_SECC_IFE.pdf file and the ife and inegi codes in the ife.to.inegi.csv file